19120 N Pima Rd #100, Scottsdale, Arizona 85255

 Treatment

 So, what can you do if you are dealing with bicep tendonitis?
 The first step into treating it will usually start by resting the sore shoulder.
 This means avoiding the activity that seems to have caused the pain in the first place, and avoiding any overhead movements.
 Resting the shoulder can provide pain relief and can help to calm the inflammation.
 Anti-inflammatory medicine may be prescribed to ease pain and to help someone return to their normal activity as quick as possible.
 These medications include common over-the-counter drugs such as ibuprofen.
 In some cases, if simple rest and recovery is not enough working with a Physical therapist may be needed to help get hands on manipulation of the shoulder as well as a strengthening program for the shoulder.
 Massage Therapy is another avenue that can help mild cases, by having the therapist work the surrounding muscles and structures to provide relief to the bicep and shoulder avoiding excessive muscle tightness.
+A personal trainer can also help by helping establish a personal training routine that helps you heal and prevent further cases of tendonitis.
 In most all cases having a system in place that includes, rest and recovery along with a proper strengthening program for the shoulder to help with instability of the shoulder and finally working with a therapist to get soft tissue release and stretching will go a long way to help you recover and then prevent further cases in the future.

 Request Information Now!